The Annoyance of an Inaccurate & Recurring Debt

 How to Dispute Inaccurate Information

-The consumer reporting agency is then required to provide the information that you give to them to the creditor who has reported the debt.
+The consumer reporting agency is required to provide the submitted information to the creditor who reported the debt.
 That creditor must investigate the dispute reasonably and report any inaccuracies.
 The credit reporters will then provide you with information regarding the investigation and, hopefully, they will correct the inaccuracy.
 If they fail to fix the problem then, and only then, can you file a claim against the creditor for placing inaccurate or misleading information on your credit report.